Scarlet – 5 years ago

 Vix just threw me out with the trash, as if I was just a scrap of nothing.
 Once she bled me of as much money as she possible could, she was done with me.
 My only solace at being thrown out on my ass, was that this time at least I had a five million dollar check burning a hole in my pocket.

-I realized I gripped the credit card in my instantly frozen hand and I looked down at it.
+I realized I gripped the credit card in my frozen hand and I looked down at it.
 It had my name on it and that could only mean one thing.

 She knew I’d say yes and agreed to everything before I ever saw that contract.

-I sucked in a cleansing breath and continued on a brisk walk toward Third.
+I sucked in a cleansing breath and continued on a brisk walk toward 3rd.
 I was done with her.
 If she thought for even a moment that I’d ever step foot back in her seedy office and sleep with another one of her clients — after this last one, of course — she had another thing coming.

 I hailed a taxi and headed uptown.
 It was time for some retail therapy.